MatheusPoliCamilo/company-sales-backend/README.md

 # Getting Started

-This is project is the Rails back-end API for the Company Sales code challenge.
+This project is the Rails back-end API for the Company Sales code challenge.
 Follow this settings to setup the project locally and run it.

 ## Prerequisites